Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 The stomach is very acidic, with a pH of 3.5 or below, so it has no trouble breaking down alkaline foods.
 The American diet, however, is largely comprised of acid-forming foods, which means that the majority of Americans are placing a heavy acidic burden on their bodies and straining their blood’s regulation system.

 As if your body didn’t have enough challenges neutralizing a heavily acidic diet, you should also know that lifestyle can play a role in whether or not you have an acidic pH.
-Alcohol, caffeine and medication have also shown to create greater acidity levels with our bodies.
+Alcohol, caffeine and medication have also been shown to create greater acidity levels with our bodies.
 Stress can also cause higher acidity in the body, and high levels of stress are related to all sorts of physical and mental conditions.
 And in today’s society, each of these factors seems to have taken up permanent residence.

 Alkaline vs acidic foods